 Chris joined Watsi on April 25th, 2013.
 10 other people also joined Watsi on that day!
-Chris' most recent donation traveled 8,700 miles to support Laiyorie, a three-year-old from Tanzania, to fund surgery that will enable him to use his hands.
+Chris' most recent donation traveled 8,200 miles to support Dinavence, a caring mother from Uganda, to fund hernia surgery so she can continue working and help her children.

 Laiyorie is a three year old baby boy and the last born child in a family of seven children.
 Unfortunately, Laiyorie's father passed away last year leaving their mother with seven children to take care of all by herself.
 She was able to start a small business which sells kerosene, sugar, and a few other commodities to make a living and help her provide for her children.
 Laiyore was born with deformed fingers of the right hand due to amniotic banding and webbed toes on his right leg.
 His parents could not seek treatment for him due to financial challenges.
 But when his mother learned about African Mission Healthcare from the doctors who visited her church she decided to seek treatment for him with our medical partner.
 But his mother cannot afford her son’s treatment cost.
 Fortunately, our medical partner, African Mission Healthcare, can help.
 Laiyorie has been scheduled for surgery to remove his deformed index finger which will help him use the remaining fingers with ease in carrying out his daily activities.
 Now, Laiyorie's mother asks for your help and support in funding this $1,088 surgery.
 Laiyorie’s mother shared, “With all the responsibility I have to provide and care for my children I will not be able to afford my son’s treatment cost.
 Please kindly help my son have this surgery.”